 Professionally, I’ve had some super cool jobs in my 25 years as a dietitian.
 I worked at a local hospital as a clinical dietitian and as a nutrition counselor.
 I also taught for a corporate wellness company and provided nutrition information for a coffee shop/bakery and several cookbooks.
 When I get the chance I also enjoy writing professionally about nutrition for books and magazines.
 On this site you can expect simple meatless recipes to try at home, reviews of healthy products that I think you might like, and tips on finding veg-friendly restaurants when you’re out and about.

 We don’t have to choose between health and enjoying our food.
 I certainly don’t!

 Veg Girl RD Philosophy

 I think about food and eating a lot, from a nutrition perspective, so I’m always searching for new restaurants and reading labels on interesting products because it’s fun for me.
 I figured that type of information might be useful for other folks on their healthy eating journey.
 Following me will help keep you up to date with my latest dietitian-approved shortcut or hack for conveniently getting plant-based food in your face.

-Also, please kow that if you haven’t yet decided upon being a vegetarian, but want to incorporate more plant-based foods into your diet, much of the information that I share will be helpful for anyone with leanings in this direction… omnivores, flexitarians, VB6ers, semi-vegetarians, etc. Perhaps this blog will help with a gentle evolution of your diet.
-Healthy eating is for vegetarians and meat eaters alike.
+Also, please know that if you aren’t following a vegetarian diet, but want to incorporate more plant-based foods into your diet, much of the information that I share will be helpful for anyone with leanings in this direction… omnivores, flexitarians, VB6ers, semi-vegetarians, etc. Everyone benefits from more plants on their plate.